alttch/eva3/doc/items.rst

 * **update_state_after_action** boolean, if action is completed successfully, the controller assumes that its actual unit state has been changed correctly and sets it without calling/waiting for the state update.

-* **maintenance_duration** integer, if greater than zero, item can enter maintenance mode on the specified amount of seconds.
-During maintenance mode all item updates are ignored, however actions still can be executed.
-If *expires* property is also set, item state expire after *maintenance_end + expires* seconds.

 .. _sensor: